-In this month's Insight In Person podcast, we explore how poaching affects companies and industries—and why it may not always be a bad thing.
+In this month’s episode of the Insight In Person podcast, we explore how poaching affects companies and industries—and why it may not always be a bad thing.
 We also hear from a former executive recruiter about how you can make yourself more attractive to headhunters.

 Kellogg School professors Gad Allon and Achal Bassamboo join Kellogg School PhD student Evan Barlow to discuss their recent research on poaching.
 They explain why some companies are open to having their employees poached.